The LHCb upgrade I: Muon system

 \subsection{Monitoring and Control}

-Control and configuration of the muon system is performed within the LHCb \Ecs system framework (Sect.~\ref{sec:experiment-control-system}).
-Muon-specific software to monitor and control the muon system consists of a finite state machine organised in the hierarchical structure reported in Fig.~\ref{fig:nFSM}, through which all the system can be configured and operated.
+Control and configuration of the muon system is performed within the LHCb \Ecs system framework (section~\ref{sec:experiment-control-system}).
+Muon-specific software to monitor and control the muon system consists of a finite state machine organised in the hierarchical structure reported in figure~\ref{fig:nFSM}, through which all the system can be configured and operated.

 Moving down the tree from the top-level node, the system is partitioned into two nodes, \aside and \cside, serving the two mechanically and functionally independent halves of the muon detector.
 From each node it is possible to access specific subelements of the \Daq, high voltage, and slow-control \Ecs sector.
 The \Daq node is organised in quadrants, stations and regions coherently with the detector layout and is further subdivided in \Fend electronics, \Nsbs and \Acr[m]{ode} domains.
 The slow-control \Ecs sector is further subdivided to separately control and monitor low voltage, gas and cooling systems.